t-fsheng/aio-lab-setup/md/AIO-13 LAB SETUP.md

 ### Step 3: install the necessary applications.

-> There are other necessary applications should be installed on AIO-13 after the apps mentioned in **Step 3** of neral%20Deployment%20of%20AIO%20Step%20by%20step.md#step-3-install-necessary-applications) have been installed.
+> There are other necessary applications should be installed on AIO-13 after the apps mentioned in **Step 3** of [General Deployment of AIO Step by step](General%20Deployment%20of%20AIO%20Step%20by%20step.md).
 >
 > 3.1 Install [Windows Management Framework 5.1](https://www.microsoft.com/en-us/download/details.aspx?id=54616).
 > <img src="https://s2.loli.net/2022/09/15/eZjuBUIlxJGRF1m.png" alt="aio13-3.4.1.png" width="828" height="488" class="jop-noMdConv">